-The College has well developed strategies for managing risk and strives to embed risk management in all that it does.
+The College has well-developed strategies for managing risk and strives to embed risk management in all that it does.
 Risk management processes are designed to protect its assets, reputation and financial stability.
 The Corporation has overall responsibility for risk management and its approach to managing risks and internal controls is explained in the Statement on Corporate Governance.

-A risk register is maintained at the College level which is reviewed termly by the Audit Committee and more frequently where necessary.
-The risk register identifies the key risks, the likelihood of those risks occurring, their potential impact on the College and the actions being taken to reduce and mitigate the risks.
+A risk register is maintained at the College level and is reviewed termly by the Audit and Risk Committee and more frequently where necessary.
+The risk register identifies the key risks, risk appetite, the likelihood of those risks occurring, their potential impact on the College and the actions being taken to reduce and mitigate the risks.
 Risks are prioritised using a consistent scoring system.

-The College has recently reviewed its main risk factors affecting the College and consider that financial risks do figure, but other risks have emerged as just as important for consideration and mitigation.
-The recent review of the register picks up the following as unmitigated 'red' rated risks:
+The College has recently reviewed the main risk factors affecting the College including, financial risks.
+Other risks have emerged as just as important for consideration and mitigation.
+The regular review of the register measures the mitigated risk scores: